-The access to period products initiative aims to provide free period products to children and young people in all schools and kura across New Zealand during 2021.
+The access to period products initiative aims to provide free period products to children and young people in all state and state-integrated schools and kura across New Zealand during 2021.

 Periods are a fact of life for half the population.
 Despite this, young people don’t always have access to the products they need to feel comfortable at school, engage in their learning, and manage what should be a normal and healthy part of life.

 Poor access to period products can affect students’ attendance and engagement at school.
-Students also miss out on sporting and cultural activities and can feel embarrassed and ashamed, affecting their achievement and wellbeing.
+Students also miss out on sporting and cultural activities and can feel embarrassed and ashamed about not being supported to manage their periods.
+This affects their achievement and wellbeing.

 Findings from the Youth19 Survey found 12 per cent of year 9 to 13 students who menstruate reported difficulty getting access to products due to cost; and recent research from the University of Otago found that 94,788 girls aged 9 to 18 from the country's poorest households may be unable to afford to buy period products and could be missing school when they have their period.

 Providing access to free period products to those who need it in all state and state-integrated schools and kura will: